 Under Nevada Law, the first $15,000 of equity held in a standard motor vehicle is exempt.
 This means that if your car is worth less than $15,000, it may be classed as exempt.
 A car that is worth more than $15,000 may also be exempt if your equity (the difference between the value of the vehicle and the amount of money you owe) is less than $15,000.
 In addition, if you are disabled or one of your dependents is disabled and the vehicle has been specially equipped for use by that person, then it is exempt regardless of its value.

-This means that if you are filing for a Chapter 7 bankruptcy, the trustee will not sell your car.
-Very import to note, not all people immediately qualify to apply Nevada exemptions to their bankruptcy case.
+This means that if you are filing for a Chapter 7 bankruptcy In Las Vegas, the trustee will not sell your car.
+Very important to note, not all people immediately qualify to apply Nevada exemptions to their bankruptcy case.
 Just because one files for bankruptcy in the State of Nevada does not necessarily mean they are eligible for Nevada exemptions.
 You must have resided in the State of Nevada for two years prior to filing for bankruptcy in Nevada.

 Bankruptcy Automatic Stay – Relief from collection activities